-- Corporate Culture Model: The McKinsey 7S Framework
+- 3Organisational culture model: The McKinsey 7S Framework

-Corporate culture models are the frameworks used to define, shape, or influence the culture of a company.
-We should think of them as ways to frame the conversation around culture, and then sketch out or further define the action steps that can help correct, optimize, or change the course of your culture.
+Organisational culture models are frameworks used to define, shape or influence the culture of a company.
+Think of them as ways to frame the conversation around culture, and then sketch out or further define the action steps that can help correct, optimise or change the course of your culture.

 We’ll explain three of the most popular below, but let’s talk about why it matters first.

-So, it’s both fluid and fragile.
-What a corporate culture model can do is put a framework in place to try and better define or root culture in a meaningful way.
+So, it’s equal parts fluid and fragile.
+What an organisational culture model can do is put a framework in place to try and better define or root culture in a meaningful way.
 That way, it becomes less conceptual and more actionable.